dwheelerau/docker-guide/README.md

 #                        Number of pixels to expand boxes by (defaults to 0)
 ```

-5. Run megadetector so that (see above output for all command line options):
+5. Nowe can use the above information to run megadetector so that it will (see above output for all command line options):
 a) processes all images (and sub-folders via `--recursive`) in the directory called `TP`
 b) creates output directory called `testing` containing images with boundary boxes around animal detections
 c) only draws boxes when detection probability is greater than 20%

+You can modify the command below based on the above to match your filenames/folders etc.

+**Note:** If you don't have a GPU (graphics card), then don't include the `--gpus all` part.

 ```
 sudo docker run --gpus all -it -v `pwd`:/project nbutter/megadetector:ubuntu1604 /bin/bash -c "cd /project && python /build/cameratraps/detection/run_detector.py /build/blobs/md_v5b.0.0.pt --image_dir ./TP --output_dir ./testing --threshold 0.2 --recursive"